“You can’t use retinoids during the day! Are you crazy?! You’re gonna get wrinkles!”

 Fret not.
-I’ve done the research, and debunked the craziest, most common retinoid myths, so you can make smarter choices:
+I’ve done the research and debunked the craziest, most common retinoid myths for you:

-1. Retinoic Acid, Retinol, Retinaldehyde, And Other R Ingredients Are Basically The Same Thing
+1. Retinoic Acid, Retinol, Retinaldehyde, And Other “Retin” Ingredients Are All The Same Thing

 2. You Can’t Use Retinoids During The Day